ekwoka/eslint-plugin-filename-export/README.md

 ## Rules

 `filename-export/match-named-export` - Enforces that the filename matches to a named export.
+`filename-export/match-default-export` - Enforces that filenames match the name of the default export.

-This rule ignores index files, test/spec files, and files that have no named exports.
+These rules ignore index files, test/spec files, and files that have no relevant exports by default.
+If you want to add additional filename exemptions, use the ESLint's builting filename overrides.

 ## Roadmap